 The first artwork was Reko Rennie’s Welcome to Redfern, which he created with the help of local young Aboriginal peoples.
 And in 2013, Nicole Foreshew’s Born in darkness before dawn was projected onto the Australian Museum for 4 months.

-Judy Watson’s proposal, bara, will be the fourth Eora Journey public artwork.
-Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), it will be a major new permanent artwork to celebrate the traditional custodians of Gadigal Country.
-The artwork is expected to be completed by early 2021.
+Judy Watson’s bara is the fourth Eora Journey public artwork.
+Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), it’s a major new permanent artwork that celebrates Eora Fisherwoman and the traditional custodians of Gadigal Country.

 ‘Eora’ means ‘the people’ in the Gadigal language, so the Eora Journey is ‘the people’s journey’, which is made up of 4 of our projects.